Speak to a team member now

 When should I start planning for retirement?

-It is never too early to start planning for your retirement and the sooner you work out what your end goals are the sooner you can put the most efficient and effective plans in place to make sure you get there.
+It’s never too early to start planning for your retirement.
+The sooner you determine your end goals, the sooner you can establish the most efficient and effective plans to ensure you achieve them.

 How much will I need for retirement?

 How much you need to fund your retirement depends entirely on you and your lifestyle.
-Your Fairstone wealth manager will undertake cash flow modelling with you to establish your current income and expenditure and together you can use this information to map out your retirement needs.
+Your Fairstone wealth manager will undertake cash flow modelling with you to establish your current income and expenditure.
+Together you can use this information to map out your retirement needs.

 What are the risks if I don’t plan for retirement now?

-As life expectancy rates continue to rise, most of us will need retirement pots that last upwards of 30 years.
-The sooner you start to plan the more likely it is that you will achieve the retirement you hope for.
+As life expectancy rates continue to rise, most of us will need retirement funds that last upwards of 30 years.
+The sooner you start planning, the more likely it is that you will achieve the retirement you hope for.

 What are the steps involved in retirement planning?